 The most memorable interval scene was that of Ravanaprabhu.
-It was one amonst those movies that experimented with the idea of breaking the dramatic fourth wall that separates the audience from the actor.
-The actor speaks to the audience by looking directly into the camera, and that was enough for the 10 something year old me to get the romancham feels.
+It was one amonst those movies experimented with the idea of breaking the dramatic fourth wall that separates the audience from the actor.
+The actor speaks to the audience by looking directly into the camera, enough for the 10-something-year-old me to get the romancham feels.

-The interval shot: After a fight scene and three-four punch dialogues thrown around here and there, Mohanlal asks his friend to go have a tea by the time he completes his routine visit to the police station.
-Right after that, he turns to the camera and asks the audience to “Have a tea break”.
+The interval shot: After a fight scene and three-four punch dialogues thrown around here and there, Mohanlal asks his friend to go have tea by the time he completes his routine visit to the police station.
+After that, he turns to the camera and asks the audience to “Have a tea break”.